 The right team for complex cases

 We understand the multiple factors at play in these challenging cases, from the need for swift action to protect public safety, to the importance of allocating blame.
-When a food-related outbreak occurs, our national footprint and extensive resources put experienced counsel by your side immediately to assess claims, mitigate damages, and represent you in proceedings.
+When a food-related issue occurs, including those involving per-and polyfluoroalkyl substances (PFAS) such as perfluorooctane sulfonic acid (PFOS) and perfluorooctanoic acid (PFOA), our national footprint and extensive resources put experienced counsel by your side immediately to assess claims, mitigate damages and represent you in proceedings.

 From the kitchen to the contract